 Different approaches for choosing the tool

-Tool as a service or installed on own server ?
+The tool as a service or installed on own server?

-Do you already know if you want the tool installed on your own premises or do you know you want it as a care-free service ?
-Usually the reason for installing the tool in your own premises is a concern about security.
-Another thing is that not all SaaS solutions offer you a possibility to integrate to your other systems.
+Do you already know if you want the tool installed on your own premises or do you know you want it as a care-free service?
+Usually, the reason for installing the tool on your own premises is a concern about security.
+Another thing is that not all SaaS solutions offer you a possibility to integrate into your other systems.
 As a rule of thumb, if you do not have a reason to have the solution in your own premises, you will have it easier as a service.
 Most important benefits in SaaS installations are

 - No need to install or maintain the software.
 You can use that time for productive work